 The app is currently optimized for native Hindi speakers and plans to incorporate additional languages later on in the near future.

 Bolo is powered by Google’s speech recognition and text-to-speech technology.
 The app even comes with an inbuilt “reading buddy” called ‘Diya’ who acts as a tutor to a child reading aloud, aiding students, explaining to them certain relevant stuff, rectifying the mistakes they make, and providing positive feedback.
-The app also includes word games which children can play and earn in-app rewards and badges to make learning fun.
+The app also includes word games that children can play and earn in-app rewards and badges to make learning fun.

 Google Bolo will contain a large variety of reading material, which is free to be accessed, and initially will include 50 Hindi stories and 40 English stories from Storyweaver.org.in, with additional reading material to be added by other partners.